The Solid Tools file is a supplement to the Perspective Tools. To use these tools effectively, it will be necessary to download both files.

 (4) sqrt(depth) is a measurement defining the square root of the depth.
 The number of polygonal faces will be the square of this number.

-Sphere Segment plots that region of a sphere lying between two parallel planes.
+Sphere Segment is the solid that remains when a sphere is cut by a plane or by two parallel planes.
 It is defined by the horizontal and vertical position of the sphere center, the position of one point on the sphere (a pole), and the depth.
 When executing the construction, a semicircle will be centered on the x-y center point.
 Two points on the semicircle can be dragged to position the parallel planes.
 As with the Sphere tool, the depth can get out of hand in a hurry.
-The parameter depth defines the number of divisions per 90° of latitude or longitude, so the actual iteration depth of the curved surface varies directly with the square of the parameter.
+The parameter depth defines the number of divisions of latitude and longitude, and also the number of polygons forming each of the flat faces.
+A point is constructed at the spherical center and at the center of each of the planar faces.
+When an intersecting plane is to the limit of its range, it disappears and the center point becomes a pole of the axis.

 (1) sphere centerx-y defines the horizontal location of the center of the sphere.